 CONSENT DECREE DOCUMENTS

 On August 29, 2017, Illinois Attorney General Lisa Madigan filed a lawsuit to obtain reform of the Chicago Police Department.
 The Illinois Attorney General’s Office and the City of Chicago agreed to stay the lawsuit and negotiate an enforceable consent decree based on the findings of the Justice Department’s investigation and the Task Force’s report that revealed a pattern of civil rights violations caused by systemic deficiencies within CPD.
-On July 27, the Attorney General’s Office and the City of Chicago announced a draft consent decree for public comment, and on September 13, 2018 the Attorney General’s Office posted the proposed consent decree that was filed in federal court.
+On July 27, 2018 the Attorney General’s Office and the City of Chicago announced a draft consent decree for public comment, and on September 13, 2018 the Attorney General’s Office posted the proposed consent decree that was filed in federal court.